 - Stir in saffron, khoya, raisins and nuts.

 - Decorate with silver leaf, remaining saffron and dried fruit.

 2. Bhuna Kaleji

 The liver of the sacrificed goat is fried, roasted or grilled with savoury spices to prepare Bhuna Kaleji.
 It is usually served as breakfast on Bakri Eid.
-The fresh liver is cooked with spices, chopped onion, ginger, garlic, green chillies to perfection in a way that it melts in the mouth.
+The fresh liver is cooked with spices, chopped onion, ginger, garlic, and green chillies to perfection in a way that melts in the mouth.
 It tastes best with naan or rumali roti.

 Prep Time: 10 mins

 - 500 grams of chicken/mutton liver-washed and wiped dry